Dice · Threshold Audit

 The 40-ball grid and hypergeometric math behind the draw

-Winna Keno hypergeometric math (same as cross-brand reference)
+Hypergeometric math (same as cross-brand reference)

 • For a 10-pick selection at industry-typical calibrations, the probability of matching exactly 5 of 10 is approximately 5.7 percent.

 • The probability of matching all 10 of 10 is approximately 0.000114 percent (roughly 1 in 875,000).
+That hit-rate determines the upper end of the Winna Keno max multiplier band, since the rarest match outcome carries the highest payout coefficient in the per-tier table.

 • Per-tier RTP is computed by summing over k of (probability of exactly k matches times brand-published multiplier for k matches).

-• Place a sample of 20-50 Keno rounds at a fixed pick set and tier.
+• Place a sample of 20-50 rounds at a fixed pick set and tier.
 Record per-round inputs: client seed, nonce, recorded drawn balls, recorded match count, recorded payout.

-• After the sample: rotate the server seed in the Winna account settings.
+• After the sample: rotate the server seed in the account settings.
 Winna reveals the raw seed.

 • Run SHA-256 locally on the revealed seed.
 Result must match the captured commitment.

 • For each round in the sample: run HMAC-SHA256 over (revealed seed, client seed, nonce).
-Apply Winna's published byte-derivation mapping (industry standard reads byte windows, scales each to a 1-40 range with rejection sampling to draw 10 distinct balls without replacement).
+Apply the published byte-derivation mapping (industry standard reads byte windows, scales each to a 1-40 range with rejection sampling to draw 10 distinct balls without replacement).

 • Confirm the reproduced ball set matches the recorded ball set on every round.

-Winna keno rtp: the verification state at the current cycle
+RTP: the verification state at the current cycle

-Winna Keno RTP context at the recent cycle
+RTP context at the recent cycle

-• Cross-brand industry standard is approximately 95-97 percent RTP for Keno at Stake, Shuffle, Gamdom, Duel, Yeet, Roobet, with Rollbit closer to 98 percent on some tiers.
+• Cross-brand industry standard is approximately 95-97 percent RTP at Stake, Shuffle, Gamdom, Duel, Yeet, Roobet, with Rollbit closer to 98 percent on some tiers.
 Without verification we do not assume Winna matches a specific number.

 • Next-cycle verification will run a larger sample at each tier to compute statistically meaningful per-tier RTP.